X-OppenHeimer-X/Computer-Vision-and-DL/README.md

 This repository is source code of the 17 day opencv crash course tutored by Adrian Rosebrock (CEO, PyImageSearch).

-Credits:- @jsrober1 aka Adrian Rosebrock
+Source code Credits:- @jsrober1 aka Adrian Rosebrock